haiku/website/content/blog/pulkomandy/2018-03-04_haiku_monthly_activity_report_february_2018.md

 <h3>Infrastructure</h3>

-<p>There is a lot of invisible work in progress on getting the HAiku infrastructure
+<p>There is a lot of invisible work in progress on getting the Haiku infrastructure
 migrated to a new server and streamlined to use containers and standardized setup.
 This will eventually allow to better share the work of system administration in a larger team, allowing to scale up the infrastructure.</p>